Anonym-Bruker/tellsick_temperatur/README.md

 - 1 Telldus Tellstick Znet Lite v2
 - 1 Indoor/Outdoor Telldus 433,92 MHz sensor

-Using Chart.js for showing the data
+Using node and express with Chart.js for showing the data

 ## Configuration needed after code is downloaded
 1. Connect your sensor to your Tellstick in Telldus Live.